lyft/cartography/docs/usage/tutorial.md

 ## Extending Cartography with Analysis Jobs
 You can add your own custom attributes and relationships without writing Python code!
 Here's [how](../dev/writing-analysis-jobs.md).

+## Mapping AWS Access Permissions
+Cartography can map permissions between IAM Principals and resources in the graph.
+Here's [how](permissions-mapping.md).